fcdoc/doc/en/flashduty/mixin/alert_integration/open_falcon.md

 Synchronize Open-Falcon alert events to Flashduty via webhook to achieve automated noise reduction of alert events.
 ## In Flashduty
-You can obtain an integration push address through the following two methods.
-Choose either one.
+You can obtain an integrated push address through the following two methods; choose either one.

 ### Use Dedicated Integration